Time tracking is a business asset that helps increase productivity and ensure profitability.

 While it wasn't perfect, it was the start of hourly work and employees getting paid for their time worked.
 Over time the employee time clock evolved and in 1979, the first employee punch card system was created.
 And although punch cards were an efficient option, at first, workers started finding loopholes and committing various forms of time theft.
 One common type that's still present with punch cards today is buddy punching.

-As technology grew, however, more advanced forms of employee time tracking started emerging.
+As technology grew, however, more advanced forms of employee tracker software started emerging.
 Such as the electronic spreadsheet, time tracking solution, and biometric time clock, to name a few.

 With the rise of newer methods of time tracking and access to automatic time tracking solutions, businesses started to realize that tracking their employees time can be used for more than just processing payroll.